rzhou1/Titanic/README.md

   Feature engineering bridges raw data with machine learning modeling and is essential for building an intelligent system.
 After data preprocessing and exploratory data analysis, we could come up with engineering features for modeling.
 As mentioned, here we created feature 'FamilySize' by combining SipSb and Parch, extracted feature 'NameSuffix' from passengers' name, and extracted feature 'Ticket1' from Ticket.

   As shown in EDA part, the statistical distribution of FamilySize and Fare are highly skewed.
 Here we introduce binning (quantization) to transforming these numeric features to categorical for eliminating potential adverse effect from extremely large / small values and/or extremely high / low frequencies in the original data.
 In addition, the distribution of Age is close to bell-shape.
-Here we also try statistically transform it to further reduce its skewness.
+Here we statistically transform it to reduce its skewness.
+To date, we have data ready for machine learning modeling.

 #Modeling